plurigrid/ontology/README.md

 Embarking on this journey together, we are not only building a strong foundation for the Plurigrid Protocol but also embodying its core principles in the way we collaborate, learn, and grow.
 Join us in embracing the play-coplay process, and let's revolutionize the world of decentralized energy systems—one interaction at a time.

 # getting started

-To begin an open game, `just play`.
+To begin an open game, run `just play`.

 ## CLI
 ```
 curl -L https://nixos.org/nix/install | sh